There’s a the age old question everyone thinks about when they decide to move to a city in California:

 If you’re not worried about finding a deal on good places to live, check out the most expensive places to live in California and, for those of you on a budget, the cheapest places to live in California.

-How do you determine the best places to buy a home in California?
+How do you determine the best places to buy a home in California for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.